francescobigoni/CMSynth/README.md

 JUCE audio plugin implemented after Kleimola et al., <i>Sound Synthesis Using an Allpass Filter Chain with Audio-Rate Coefficient Modulation</i>, Proc. of the 12th Int.
 Conference on Digital Audio Effects (DAFx-09), Como, Italy, September 1-4, 2009.

-By using linear interpolation, a fractional number of stages is allowed to avoid phase discontinuities when altering the chain length in real time.
+By using linear interpolation, a fractional number of stages is allowed.
+This is to avoid phase discontinuities when altering the chain length in real time.

 ## Parameters
 - Modulation frequency: frequency of the modulating sine wave